-The end result of all these innovations will be a re-organized health care system in which professionals and paramedics operating out of hospitals, health centres and clinics work in support of village health workers, the PHC workers present in every community, one of whose main functions will be to support the focal point of child health, the millions of mothers now empowered with the knowledge and technology to provide child health to every individual child in even the remotest and poorest community in Asia.
-Only with this new re-organized system of child health delivery can the whole of Asia hope to achieve "Health for All by the Year 2000".
+The end result of all these innovations will be a reorganized health care system in which professionals and paramedics operating out of hospitals, health centres and clinics work in support of village health workers, the PHC workers present in every community, one of whose main functions will be to support the focal point of child health, the millions of mothers now empowered with the knowledge and technology to provide child health to every individual child in even the remotest and poorest community in Asia.
+Only with the new reorganized system of child health delivery can the whole of Asia hope to achieve "Health for All by the year 2000".